COVID-19: Vaccine | Testing | Self-assessment | Patient & Visitor Safety | Visitor Policy

 Home > Living Well > Health Library > Childbirth: Opioid Pain Medicines

-To help control the pain and stress of labor, you may get pain medicines.
-The medicine can be injected into a vein or into the muscle.
-The most common pain medicines used are opioids.
+To help control the pain and stress of labor, you may get opioid pain medicines.
+The medicine can be put into a vein or into the muscle.
 Examples include fentanyl, morphine, and nalbuphine.

 The most common side effects of opioids include:

 Opioids aren't used when you are close to delivery.
 That's because they can affect a newborn's breathing.
 They can also make the baby sleepy and less interested in breastfeeding if they are given close to delivery.